 Google released the public beta version of Android 1.0 for developers around the same time of the alliance's announcement, in November 2007.
 It wasn't until Google released Android 1.5 in April 2009 that Google introduced Android's signature dessert-themed naming scheme; the name of Android 1.5 was "Cupcake."
 Around the time of the release of Android 4.4 KitKat, Google released an official statement to explain the naming: "Since these devices make our lives so sweet, each Android version is named after a dessert."

-Android OS features
+What are Android OS features?

 The default UI of Android relies on direct manipulation inputs such as tapping, swiping and pinching to initiate actions.
 The device provides haptic feedback to the user via alerts such as vibrations to respond to actions.
 If a user presses a navigation button, for example, the device vibrates.